OpenTechStrategies/pdc-poc-demo/README.md

 documentation](docs/USE_CASES.md) for more details about what this demo shows and why.

-This is NOT meant to run in production (APIs are public and data can be deleted any time).
+This is NOT meant to run in production.
+The APIs are public, with no authorization controls, and data may be refreshed or deleted at any time.

+There are a draft [architecture diagram](docs/architecture.png) and a draft [entity relationship diagram (ERD)](docs/entity-relationships.png) in the [docs](docs) directory;
+both are available as PDF and PNG.
+These diagrams are works-in-progress and should not be considered final.

+There are also a number of screenshots available in the [images](images) directory (as well as a few in [cgap/static/images/](cgap/static/images/) that are actually displayed by the application itself).
+Screenshots are not guaranteed to be up-to-date with respect to the code.

 ## Setting Up